Institutional Review Board (IRB) For Human Research Participants Protection

 Want more information about the IRB process?

-To schedule an in-person presentation for your class or group, please call the Research Integrity Coordinator at 850-857-6203 or email email@example.com.
+For more information concerning the UWF IRB or to schedule an in-person presentation for your class or group, please contact the Research Compliance Officer at 850-474-3484 or email email@example.com.

 FWA Number: FWA00002657